Hacker0x01/docs.hackerone.com/docs/programs/slack-integration.md

 All of your selected notifications now be posted to your selected channel on Slack.
 To configure posting notifications to other channels, click **Add Notification Configuration** and follow steps 3-5 again.

 ### Mapping Usernames
 After configuring channel notifications, you have the option to map HackerOne usernames to Slack usernames.
 It's important to establish a link between these two usernames because when someone mentions your username in HackerOne, you’ll be notified just as if someone mentioned your username natively in Slack.
-This'll ensure that you are appropriately notified in Slack to pay attention to the most critical HackerOne notifications when your username is mentioned specifically for a follow-up comment or action.
+This'll ensure that you're appropriately notified in Slack to pay attention to the most critical HackerOne notifications when your username is mentioned specifically for a follow-up comment or action.

 To map usernames in your Slack settings:
 1. Go to the **Slack Usernames** section.